Bobberty/MTASTS-EXIM-PERL/README.md

 ### LMDB Info
 This database was chosen due to the speed and concurrency.
 It is a Key-Value store system.
 There are no named databases within the LMDB structure.

+Any software that can access LMDB databse shouldn't have a problem accessing the data provided the application has rights.

 The data structue is as follows:

 - domainname.tld:mx